Modsia16/note-taker/README.md

 Set up some starter code
-Created a server.js, starter folders/files and local host port for listen Installed express and fs - test listening on port reviewing get and push code delete is a work in progress - need to double check if it relates to the pre-provided index.js the index.js code looks like it needs some work. testing on Postman - not recognizing notes file. got a few post requests as I progressed but need to work out links from rearrangeing pile structure for now turn in
+Created a server.js, starter folders/files and local host port for listen Installed express and fs - test listening on port Reviewing get and push code
+Delete is a work in progress - need to double check if it relates to the pre-provided index.js The index.js code looks like it needs some work.
+Testing on Postman - not recognizing notes file.
+Got a few post requests as I progressed but need to work out links from rearrangeing pile structure for now turn in.
+Testing was not working so I am expanding the app beyond the server and index.js to break down code to separate files and use a router.

+## Installation

+app will run on heroku

+if forked use npm i and node server.js to run on localhost npm install dependencies used express uuid

+## Link

+## Demos

 ![demo](./assets)